DeTaxon/halfvoid/README.md

 	x = y->{void^} // cast type, there is no dynamic_cast
 	a = 7 / b // operator "/" always result as float(or double)
-	a = 7 div b // use div to divide as integer a = 7 mod b
+	a = 7 div b // use div to divide as integer a = 7 mod b  // to take remainder
-	// look at Priority.pr for more operators, you can add your own operator in file, but must recompile project

 	x := int // create variable with type int y := int[3]
-	z := int[] // pointer to array that have array size (z->len) , this is a mistake, those arrays shold be allocated on temporary array only w := int^ //pointer to int
+	z := int[] // pointer to ArraiView of type int, it could be pointer to Vector,ArraySpan,List,HybridQueue or anything else that inherits ArrayView w := int^ //pointer to int
 	xyzw := int^[3] // array of 3 poiters to int